 But obviously, I would say that, wouldn’t I, as a Lib Dem?

 The question of impartiality has been vexing me rather, since someone whose opinions I respect greatly looked at my last post and said it sounded like it had been written by the party press office.
 I’m not convinced it does, and it’s an accurate record of my opinions, but even so.

 I’m not a journalist any more, so I’m not obliged to be impartial.
 But I’m not a politican these days, either, and have no need to push a particular line – the only obligations I have remaining are to be honest in what I write and to apply a little critical intelligence.

-It’s with that in mind that I come to write up the interview that I and two other Lib Dem bloggers, Peter from the Will Howells, had with Ming Campbell earlier.and
+It’s with that in mind that I come to write up the interview that I and two other Lib Dem bloggers, Peter from the Apollo Blog and Will Howells, had with Ming Campbell earlier.

 I’d been a critical supporter of Ming in the leadership contest, grown increasingly worried over the months that followed by the ease with which he was undermined by the opposition, but greatly reassured by his performance a couple of hours earlier as he made his big speech.
 I wasn’t in a mood for Paxmaning him, as I might have been if he’d fluffed the speech, but I had some questions I badly wanted to know the answers to.
 I also had a couple supplied by members of my local party, and they weren’t exactly simple either.